nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Until add-on 6.x, playlist remainder announcement was based on Studio API.
 However, it was found that this "remainder" was actually the remaining time within the selected hour slot.
 To get around this, in add-on 7.0, this routine was rewritten to take advantage of Track Dial introduced in add-on 5.0 (see Track Dial section above).

 Technically, a combination of column content fetching and track navigation routines are used to accomplish this.
 When SPL Assistant, D is pressed, NvDA will write down the focused track and will move down the playlist (starting from the focused track), recording the segue (total track duration minus crossfade).
 Once playlist navigation is complete, the total duration is then sent to time announcement routine (see above) for processing (converted to hours, minutes and seconds format).

+##### Playlist snapshots and transcripts

+Although similar in appearance, playlist snapshots and transcripts are two different things.
+Both uses a combination of object navigation and Windows API, work by retrieving and analyzing column content for tracks, and involve SPL Assistant followed by F8 with or without modifiers.
+Whereas a snapshot is used to gather statistics about the loaded playlist, a transcript is the entire playlist formatted in different ways.
+Also, after invoking SPL Assistant layer, just pressing F8 will launch snapshots, whereas you need to press Shift+F8 to obtain a playlist transcript and choose appropriate action such as transcript range, output format and so on via the dialog that appears afterwards.

+A playlist snapshot presents statistics about the currently loaded playlist (or parts of it).
+Information gathered include how many items (including hour markers) are loaded, longest and shortest tracks, and average track duration.
+Also, if asked to do so, up to top ten artists, categories, and/or track genres are recorded.
+This information is presented either via speech and braille, or if the command is pressed twice, in a browse mode window.

+In contrast, a playlist transcript is the complete overview of the loaded playlist (or parts of it) presented in various formats.
+This complete overview includes data from all columns (not just the ones examined by playlist snapshots).
+Once data from all columns are gathered for a track, NVDA will convert this information into various formats, including plain text, HTML table, comma-separated values (CSV) and so on for viewing in a browse mode window, copying to clipboard (for some formats), or saving to a file.

 #### SPL Assistant 3: configuration